IS213-G9-tokyobanana/carbon-marketplace-backend/search/README.md

-This MS listens on project.verify, milestone.add, offsets.rollback and offsets.reserve queue.
+This MS listens on `project.verify`, `milestone.add`, `offsets.rollback` and `offsets.reserve` queue.
 When a message comes in to this queue, the search will be updated accordingly.

 ## Deployment
 Run the following command to deploy the search microservice: